tstibor/Asteroid_Detector/README.md

 Once this completes and you have good extractions in the .db files, you don't need to run it again.
 You can change your asteroid searching parameters and run any number of searches on the .db files you'd like without having to re-register the images.

 Once asteroids are extracted, you'll notice the list window fills in with objects.
 These can be navigated with the up and down arrows on your keyboard.
 To "check" if an object is in the MPC database and get its probabilities without writing it to the final report, press "c" when the object is hilighted.
-If you are content it is real and wish to write it to the report, press "enter/return" on the higlihgted object.
+If you are content it is real and wish to write it to the report, press "enter/return" on the highlighted object.

-Exmaple output from pressing "c" on a suspected asteroid:
+Example output from pressing "c" on a suspected asteroid:

 ```
 Asteroid  7 / 19